svanderbleek/student-lang/README.md

 ```
 | sum-of-two
-| find a pair of two ints that sum to targ
+| find a pair of two ints that sum to target

 @xy-targ exists x, y in ints with x + y = targ
 sum-of-two ints targ =